Kung Fu Hustle: Releases

 Kung Fu Hustle premiered at the 2004 Toronto International Film Festival.
 It was later released across East Asia including China, Hong Kong and Malaysia in December 2004.
 The film was first shown in the US at the Sundance Film Festival in January 2005, and then opened in a general release on 22 April 2005 after being shown in Los Angeles and New York for two weeks.

 The North American DVD release was on 8 August 2005.
 A Blu-ray version of the DVD was released on 12 December 2006 by Sony Pictures.
 A UMD version of the film was released for the PlayStation Portable.
-The United States DVD releases were censored, cutting a number of scenes that featured lots of blood or human excrement.
+The United States DVD releases were censored, cutting a number of scenes that featured lots of taboo of blood or human excrement.
 A later release, called "The Kick-Axe Edition", restored these scenes.

 In the United Kingdom the standard DVD was released 24 October 2005, the same day a special edition was released with collector's items, which included playing cards, a keyring, a sweat band, and an inflatable axe.
 On 8 April 2007, Sony Pictures Home Entertainment released a Blu-ray version.

 The Portuguese title of the film is Kungfusão, which sounds like Kung Fu and Confusão (confusion).
 In the same way as Kungfusão, the Italian and Spanish titles were Kung-fusion and Kung-fusión, puns of "confusion".
 In France, the film is known as Crazy Kung Fu, and the Hungarian title is A Pofonok Földje, meaning The Land of Punches.

 In Korea a Limited Collector's Edition DVD was released which included a leather wallet, Stephen Chow's Palm Figure with his signature, a photo album and Special Kung Fu's Booklet with a certificate of authenticity.